Chengdu: US leaves consulate amid row with China

 “We are disappointed by the Chinese Communist Party’s decision and will strive to continue our outreach to the people in this important region through our other posts in China.”

-As the US consulate closed, local residents, gathered outside, with many waving Chinese flags and taking selfies.
+As the US consulate closed, crowds of local residents gathered outside, with many waving Chinese flags and taking selfies.

 Last Wednesday the US ordered the Chinese consulate in Houston to close, alleging that it had become a hub for spying and property theft.